ldobrien1234/cell-pattern-validation/README.md

 # cell-pattern-validation
-Numerical experiments to validate our theoretical predictions about structural causes of pattern formation.

-To use our theory, we must compute the adjacency matrix of an array of cells.
-Then, after computing the minimal eigenvalue's eigenvector, we can predict the preferred pattern of cell types in the array.
-We use `Matlab` to perform these computations.
-In `nn_theoretical_predictions.m` we make a theoretical prediction about a square array of cells with nearest and next-nearest neighbors couplings.
-The prediction is verified with simulations in `nn_simulations.m`.
-Similarly, we make theoretical predictions about a square array of cells with long range signaling (perhaps via filopodia or paracrine signaling) in `filo_theoretical_simulations`.
-Again, our predictions are verified with simulations in `filo_simulations`.
+# Cell Pattern Prediction using Theoretical and Simulation Models

+This repository contains tools to predict the preferred patterns of cell types in an array, based on the adjacency matrix and the minimal eigenvalue's eigenvector.
+The computations are done using Matlab.

+### Overview

+1. **Adjacency Matrix Calculation**: To use our method, we first compute the adjacency matrix for an array of cells.

+2. **Theoretical Prediction**: After computing the adjacency matrix, we calculate the eigenvector corresponding to the minimal eigenvalue.
+This allows us to predict the preferred pattern of cell types in the array.

+3. **Simulation Verification**: The theoretical predictions are verified through simulations.

+### Key Files

+- **nn_theoretical_predictions.m**: This script makes theoretical predictions for a square array of cells with nearest and next-nearest neighbor couplings.
+- **nn_simulations.m**: This script runs simulations to verify the predictions made in `nn_theoretical_predictions.m`.

+- **filo_theoretical_predictions.m**: This script makes theoretical predictions for a square array of cells with long-range signaling, potentially via filopodia or paracrine signaling.
+- **filo_simulations.m**: This script runs simulations to verify the predictions made in `filo_theoretical_predictions.m`.

+### Summary

+- Theoretical predictions are made based on the adjacency matrix and the eigenvector of the minimal eigenvalue.
+- Predictions are verified using simulations.
+- Files are organized to handle both nearest/next-nearest neighbor couplings and long-range signaling scenarios.